zkniebel/SitecoreUML/Documentation/guide/creating-a-project.md

 > _Model_ or _software model_ is a description of any aspect of a software system such as structure, behavior, requirement, and so on.
 A software model can be represented in textual, mathmatical or visual form.
 A _Model element_ is a building block of a software model.
 >
-> A _Diagram _is a visual geometric symbolic representation of a software model.
+> A _Diagram_ is a visual geometric symbolic representation of a software model.
 A software model can be represented in one or more diagrams with different aspects.
 For example, a diagram can focus on class hierarchical structure while another diagram can focus on interaction between objects.
-Diagrams consists of _view elements_, which are visual representations of a model element.
+Diagrams consist of _view elements_, which are visual representations of a model element.

 Effectively, this means two things: